pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 The mixing rate in each cell (`r_mix_inflow`) is linearly interpolated based on the mixing rate at the left and right boundaries (`r_mix`).

-#### writeGridSalinity
+#### assignInitialCellSalinity

-The salinity of each cell is written to a txt file at the end of a time step, if defined in the project file.
+If an initial cell salinity is provided as a text file, the file is read and the salinity is assigned.
-The file contains the salinity matrix of shape (row: y_resolution, col: x_resolution)
+The file needs to contain the salinity matrix of shape (row: y_resolution, col: x_resolution).
+If this is not the case, salinity is calculated with *getInflowSalinity*.

 #### addPlant